-While I don't think of the Oracle as being a food blog, I have to admit that we do live to eat and it gives me a thrill to be able to report on dining venues we discover - especially near our home in South Tampa.
+While the Oracle didn't start out as being a food blog, I had to admit that we do live to eat and it gives me a thrill to be able to report on dining venues we discover - especially near our home in South Tampa.
 That leads me to chicken feet.

-We have visited Tampa Buffet in Britton Plaza on several occasions and have always left this South Tampa eatery stuffed to the rafters, but with bucks still left in our pockets.
+We have visited Tampa Buffet in Britton Plaza on several occasions and have always left this South Tampa eatery stuffed, but with bucks still left in our pockets.
 Last Friday was no exception.

 Tampa Buffet brags (and rightly so) that they are the largest international seafood buffet, sushi bar and open grill in Hillsborough County.
 Featuring Chinese, American, Italian, Mongolian, Korean & Japanese Cuisine.
 Over 12 Buffet bars with over 150 items.